top of page

 You can't choose your family...

-It's starting to feel like a bad deal, but it's the only family you have.
+It's starting to feel like an endless pattern of disrespect, but it's the only family you have.
 So what can you do??

-But what about when your mum/in-law/father/sister/brother is just not that great?
+But what about when your parent or sibling is just not that great?
 Not present, not supportive.
-Seemingly unmoved and unimpressed or even downright condescending, self-absorbed or contemptuous.
+Seemingly unmoved and unimpressed - or even downright condescending, self-absorbed or contemptuous.

 1. Acknowledge the reasons they are the way they are.

 Be curious.
 Ask about their own family relationships and the way they grew up.
-Perhaps there are some clues as to why he/she reacts the ways they do or is triggered/particularly sensitive about certain things.
+Perhaps there are some clues as to why they react the way they do or are triggered or particularly sensitive about certain things.
+Perhaps their beliefs were formed through their own traumatic experiences or deep struggles.

-This information is for your own understanding, don't be tempted to try to psychoanalyse or judge him/her (or worse, use it as gossip or ammunition).
+This information is for your own understanding, don't be tempted to try to psychoanalyse or judge them (or worse, use it as gossip or ammunition).
 It won't be helpful.

-Understanding gives you perspective and allows you to "walk in their shoes' and see things from their point of view.
-It doesn't excuse their behaviour but it can help you build empathy (and perhaps not take their comments so personally).
+Instead, understanding gives you some perspective, and allows you to "walk in their shoes' and see things more clearly from their point of view.
+It doesn't excuse their behaviour but it can help you build empathy (and perhaps see their comments as projections of their own world, rather than a personal attack).

 2. Know your limits (manage boundaries).

-Think about the recurring arguments/niggly conversations that come up all the time.
+Think about the recurring arguments and niggly conversations that come up all the time.
 How do these start and what role do YOU usually play?
+How do they normally end?

 3. Find neutral ground and a way to connect.